charlotte-carpentier/thomas-sophro/README.md

-# Showcase Website - Sophrologist
+# Professional Website - Sophrologist

 This project is a **multi-pages professional website** for a sophrologist.
 It is built with **Eleventy, Nunjucks, Tailwind CSS, and Netlify CMS**.